ricmac/Cybercultural/src/posts/1998-amazon-cdnow.md

 ---
 title: "1998: How Amazon Conquered Online CD Retailers Like CDnow"
-description: "At the start of 1998, CDnow and Music Boulevard were the leading online CD shops.
-Then in June, Amazon branched out from books and began to sell music on its fast growing e-commerce website."
+description: "At the start of 1998, CDnow and Music Boulevard are the leading online CD shops.
+Then in June, Amazon branches out from books and begins to sell music on its fast growing e-commerce website."
 date: 2025-07-01
 permalink: "p/cdnow-amazon-1998/"
 tags: ['dotcom', '1998', 'season4']